Imagining justice in Palestine

 On February 14, 1948, during the 1948 War—called the War of Independence by Israelis, and the Catastrophe (Nakba) by the Palestinians—the Palestinian village Sa’sa’ was invaded by the Palmach, the elite unit of the Haganah, precursor to the Israel Defense Forces.
-The villagers did not resist, but thirty-five houses were destroyed and 60-80 people were killed.
+The villagers did not resist, but 35 houses were destroyed and 60-80 people were killed.

-Israeli historian Ilan Pappé describes the incident in his book The Ethnic Cleansing of Palestine, drawing on a report by the commander of the battalion responsible for the attack.
-Pappé—along with Benny Morris, Simha Flapan, Avi Shlaim, and others—is a member of the group of “new historians” who have, since the ’80s, devoted their energies to reexamining their country’s founding myths and thus enlarged the space for critical discussion within Israel about the Palestinian tragedy.
+Israeli historian Ilan Pappé describes the incident in his book The Ethnic Cleansing of Palestine (2006), drawing on a report by the commander of the battalion responsible for the attack.
+Pappé—along with Benny Morris, Simha Flapan, Avi Shlaim, and others—is a member of the group of “new historians” who have, since the 1980s, devoted their energies to reexamining their country’s founding myths and thus enlarged the space for critical discussion within Israel about the Palestinian tragedy.
 According to the report, a village guard in Sa’sa’ found himself caught in a verbal crossfire.
 Instead of asking, “Who is there?” (min hada) when the soldiers approached, he asked, “What is this?” (iesh hada).
 An Israeli soldier who happened to know Arabic replied, inverting the two words, “Hada iesh.”
 His use of “iesh” was not the Arabic, however, but the Hebrew in which it means “fire.”
 Thus mixing the two languages, he replied “this is fire,” before killing the astonished Palestinian.

 The deadly reply was a mirror of the question, and the ways in which the response was understood and misunderstood—a mixture of knowledge and ignorance, real bloodshed and imaginary projections—reflect the intricate interdependence of identity that comes into play in both Palestinian and Israeli literatures.
 In the long Palestinian-Israeli struggle over the land of Palestine—a struggle shaped almost entirely by violence and suffering—the use of the multiple meanings of two languages from a single linguistic family puts the problem of misunderstanding at the core of the portrayal of identity, of both self and other.
 While much of the literature from these nations perpetuates the annihilation of the other through this misunderstanding, a few extraordinary novels make very different use of it.

 “Misunderstanding” has long been used as a literary device and as a means of domination.
 Its literary connotations are far removed from its political impact, but they are complementary.
-In Orientalism Edward Said convincingly describes the many ways in which Western misunderstandings, deliberate and otherwise, have constructed a picture of the East that has consistently and, in terms of colonial domination, expediently deprived civilizations of their identities.
+In Orientalism (1978) Edward Said convincingly describes the many ways that Western misunderstandings, deliberate and otherwise, have constructed a picture of the East that has consistently and, in terms of colonial domination, expediently deprived civilizations of their identities.
 Said traces this interdependence of the political and fictional through writers of the colonial era from George Eliot to Chateaubriand.
 But his analysis of Flaubert’s Orientalism is particularly compelling.

 The revolutionary realist writer of Madame Bovary and L’ Éducation Sentimentale traveled with Maxime Du Camp to “the Orient” in 1849.
 Their voyage was both a literary-Romantic’s search for exoticism and the era’s equivalent of sex tourism.
 Flaubert was an unabashed connoisseur of prostitution, and his notes and letters from his tour document a variegated set of sexual adventures.
 Of particular interest to Said was Flaubert’s encounter with the Egyptian almeh—an accomplished dancer and courtesan—Kuchuk Hanem, described in his letters to Louis Bouillet, Cinq lettres d’Egypte.